ahmedsakr/wstrade-api/docs/accounts/README.md

 <a id="accounts-activities"></a>
 ### accounts.`activities`

-Retrieves up to  20 recent activities on the WealthSimple Trade Account.
+Retrieves up to  20 recent activities on the Wealthsimple Trade Account.

 [View examples](/docs/accounts/examples.js)